Allergy shots (subcutaneous immunotherapy) are the most common form of immunotherapy that alleviates painful allergic reactions in the long term.

 Nasal corticosteroids are nasal sprays that help to reduce inflammation of the nasal lining associated with allergies.
 They can be extremely effective at relieving symptoms but may cause nosebleeds, nasal dryness, and sore throat.
 Nasal corticosteroids are generally safe to use long-term.
 They are usually available by prescription only.

 Common brands include:

-Decongestant nasal sprays are generally available over-the-counter.
-They provide short-term relief from nasal allergy symptoms but wear off quickly.
+Decongestant nasal sprays are generally available over the counter.
+They provide short-term relief from nasal symptoms but wear off quickly.
 Overuse can lead to a “rebound effect” in which symptoms worsen.
 Patients are advised not to use decongestant nasal sprays for longer than three days.

 Popular brands include:

 Allergy eye drops help relieve the symptoms of eye allergies.
 If you are experiencing itchy or watery eyes, a burning sensation in the eyes, redness, and swelling, you can benefit from either over the counter or prescription eye drops.
 They are available in several different types including antihistamines, anti-inflammatory, decongestants, and mast cell stabilizers.

 - Clear Eyes

 Mast cell inhibitors are medications that prevent allergy symptoms such as a runny nose or itchy, watery eyes from occurring.
 They work by inhibiting the release of histamines the immune system produces in response to allergens such as pollen.
 They are available in the form of nasal sprays and eye drops, and must be taken a week or two before the start of allergy season, and continued daily for the duration of the season.